komuw/ong/README.md

-This library is made just for me, might be unsafe & I it does not generally accept code contributions.
+This library is made just for me, it might be unsafe & it does not generally accept code contributions.

 1. https://www.youtube.com/watch?v=rWBSMsLG8po